sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - Error handling with proper error messages
 - Multi-statement line processing with colon separators
 - Comment processing with both REM and ' syntax
+- Constant evaluation in expressions (constants can be used as operands)

 The symbol table foundation and core parsing infrastructure are production-ready and provide a robust base for completing the remaining assignment and function integration work.